awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.DeleteData.md

 ## DynamoDB<a name="SQLtoNoSQL.DeleteData.DynamoDB"></a>

 In DynamoDB, you use the `DeleteItem` action to delete data from a table, one item at a time\.
 You must specify the item's primary key values\.
-Here is an example:

 ```
 {